Kimsi1/statusFileReader/README.md

 # Instructions

+    - clone the repository

-    - npm install
+    - $ npm install

-    - node App.js
+    - $ node App.js

 If you have a Debian / Ubuntu system, you can upload your own file.
 If not, you can use the example data.